 This opens up a strategic conversation to which boards can contribute around the sourcing and deployment of capital.
 Directors should inquire of management’s focus on increasing electric-powered consumption by working with utilities to supply relatively low-cost power and with policymakers to provide supportive regulation.

-In addressing the growing ESG expectations of customers, investors and regulators, directors should ask management to consider revisiting default assumptions related to the refresh cycles of both office and manufacturing facilities and equipment as well as long-standing business practices.
+In addressing the growing ESG expectations of customers, investors and regulators, directors should ask management to consider revisiting default assumptions related to the refresh cycles of both office and manufacturing facilities and equipment as well as long-standing business practises.
 Periodic “consumption audits” can raise questions that should be considered.
 As for energy procurement, non-energy businesses focused on making progress toward a net-zero carbon future are purchasing renewable electricity from their power suppliers or independent clean power generators, or through renewable energy certificates.

 Learn and stay informed about evolving energy policy.